mtango99/mtango99.github.io/malcomb/RP-Malcomb-Report.md

 2. State whether the original study was or was not supported by the replication
 3. State whether any hypothesis linked to a planned deviation from the original study was supported.
 Provide key statistics and related reasoning.

-The reproduced adaptive capacity was relatively similar to the original, with a Spearman's Rho of 0.7757072 on a scale of 0-1 with 0 being dissimilar and 1 being the same.
+The reproduced adaptive capacity was relatively similar to the original, with a Spearman's Rho of 0.7757072 (on a scale of 0-1 with 0 being dissimilar and 1 being the same).

 ![Figure 1](assets/ac_2010.png)